ModelWANHEI/Beam-Solver---VBA/README.md

 # Beam-Solver---VBA
 A Beam Solver UI in Microsoft Excel that Plots Shear, Moment (Torque), Bending Stress, and Deflection (Both Slope and Magnitude) via the Forward Euler Method.
-Made with VBA.
+Made with VBA, and Unit Tests are ran through S-Frame testing.

 This project was built to practice and study: